Reginleif88/reginleif_lab/concepts/project-08-concepts.md

 **The fix (Proxmox):**

-This is a possible cause of time offet issues from what we saw in the lab even if Proxmox should set it up by default for Windows VMs.
+This is a possible cause of time offset issues from what we saw in the lab even if Proxmox should set it up by default for Windows VMs.

 ```bash
 # On Proxmox host (not Windows VM)